ReikaKalseki/NauvisDay/README.md

 Adds a pollution meter for the circuit network
-Adds a borehole-drilling machine for disposing of sludge underground Adds a greenhouse for weak early-game pollution reduction, with wood production as a bonus
+Adds a borehole-drilling machine for disposing of sludge underground Adds a greenhouse for weak early-game pollution reduction, with wood production as a bonus Adds rubber flooring which offers some speed boost (though less than concrete) but no pollution/plantkilling penalty

 Secondary Features: